Sanjusha2004/SQL_Command_Types.sql/README.md

 - **Special Operators:** - `BETWEEN`: Filter values within a range.
     - `IN`: Specify multiple possible values.
     - `LIKE`: Search for specific patterns using wildcards (`%`, `_`).

+---
+### 📅 Day 5: Modifying & Deleting (ALTER, UPDATE, DELETE, TRUNCATE, DROP)
+Today I learned how to manage changes in both data and table structure.
+- **ALTER:** To modify table schema.
+- **UPDATE:** To edit existing records.
+- **DELETE vs TRUNCATE:** Removing specific rows vs. wiping all data.
+- **DROP:** Deleting the entire table from the database.